SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 #### Manifest Output

-After the asyncMigrationRead function prepare execution, the final manifest will be placed in the container specified, under a folder named **JobId**.
-Manifest export package structure will be like the *createMigration* Import Package structure.
+After the *asyncMigrationRead* function prepares execution, the final manifest will be placed in the container specified, under a folder named **JobId**.
+The manifest export package structure will be like the *createMigration* Import Package structure.
 The general output structure is summarized in table below.

+>[!Note]
+>Once the AMR package reaches 25MB, it will split into multiple packages per request.

 Below is an example on how to query the folder: